A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Appendix A: 1D calculation of the DMD diffraction effect

 \section{Appendix A: 1D calculation of the DMD diffraction effect}

-Assuming the effect of the device's finite size and illumination to be negligible, and situating ourselves within the context of the small-angle approximation, we can represent the field reflected from the device under the influence of plane wave illumination across two systems as follows:
+Assuming the effect of the device's finite size and illumination to be negligible, we can represent the field reflected from the device under the influence of plane wave illumination across two systems as follows.
+Here, $\theta_B$ denotes the blaze angle, i.e. the tilt of the micromirror normal with respect to the device normal, so that the corresponding specular direction is $2\theta_B-\alpha$:

 with $\Pi(x)$ the rectangular function, representing the finite size of the pixel, defined as: